dunatron/dius_coding_excercise/README.md

 int _currScore = match.score;
 ```

+## Testing

+There is testing included in the `/tests` directory
+from the root of the project run the following
+`dart run test tests`

 ## Tools

 I was a little unsure of what scores should be so I found this bowling calculator